ameliawu17/FunProject/Gillespie SIR on Facebook network/README.md

 * The Gillespie Algorithm is a stochastic simulation algorithm for simulating the changes in the molecular populations of chemical species in a chemically reacting system.
 * The susceptible-infected-recovered (SIR) model is one of the most frequently studied epidemic processes in complex networks.
+There are enormous studies have applied SIR model to assess the spread of the COVID-19 disease and predict the number of infected and recovered populations.

 <p align="center"><img src = "https://github.com/ameliawu17/PersonalProject/blob/main/Gillespie%20SIR%20on%20Facebook%20network/SIR.png" width = 700><p>